 A castration involves the removal of both testicles in their entirety, each with the accompanying epididymis.
 The spermatic cord is severed above the testicle during the procedure.
-If even a small piece of the testicle remains behind in the animal’s scrotum, then the tube for transporting the sperm will be cut off and the gelding (castrated stallion) indeed can no longer impregnate mares.
-But the small piece of testicle left behind will continue to produce testosterone.
+So the tube for transporting the sperm will be cut off and the gelding (castrated stallion) indeed can no longer impregnate mares.
+However, if even a small piece of the testicle remains behind in the animal’s scrotum, it will continue to produce testosterone.
 And that hormone is not transported via the spermatic cord, but it is introduced right into the bloodstream.
 Which means that a stallion that is not completely castrated will continue to have the desire to cover mares.
 And even though a mare will not become in foal when covered, such an over-eager animal amidst other animals causes problems, for example at the riding association or a show jumping competition.

 A young stallion saddle horse is rejected during the studbook inspection as a stud-horse.
 Yet both his sire and both grandfathers are renowned jump horses.
 Moreover, the stallion’s mother has won multiple prizes at local jumping competitions.
 Which is why the owner wants to make a second attempt next year at getting this stallion approved as a stud-horse.
 Should the animal meanwhile achieve appealing results in jumping competitions, then that will certainly increase his chances considerably.
-Therefore he will be entered into competition in the year to come and will not be castrated for the time being.
+Therefore he will not be castrated for the time being.

 stallion saddle horse